InertialMicrocavitationRheometry/IMRv2/README.md

 ### To do
 0. Improve commenting throughout the code
-1. Fix integration term for the non-Newtoninan terms
-2. KM with enthalpy
+1. KM with enthalpy
-3. Improve out-of-equilibrium collapse conditions
+2. Improve out-of-equilibrium collapse conditions
-4. Improve elastic forces calculation
+3. Improve elastic forces calculation
-5. Add capability to load a pressure field from data
+4. Add capability to load a pressure field from data
-6. Make finite difference matrices sparse to speed up calculation